-- detect problems, - localize symptoms to components of the model, - track those symptoms through time, - trace symptoms to their causes within a given time, and - identify the specific processes (and corresponding device behaviors) that appear to be malfunctioning.
+- detect problems in the operation of a complex device, - localize symptoms to components of the device model, - track the development of those symptoms over time, - trace symptoms to their causes within a given time step, and - identify the specific processes (and corresponding device behaviors) that are malfunctioning.

-We illustrate how these capabilities come together by walking through a hand-crafted scenario concerning a fault that has actually occurred on board the space station.
+We illustrate how these capabilities come together by walking through a hand-crafted scenario concerning a fault that has actually occurred on board the Space Station.